Chance-Krueger/Bacon-Score/README.md

 ## How To run it:
 ### Compile the program using a C compiler, for example:
-    - gcc bacon.c -o bacon
+    - gcc BaconScore.c -o BaconScore
 ### Run the executable from the command line:
-    - ./bacon inputFile
+    - ./BaconScore inputFile
     - inputFile is the text file with movies and actors.

 ### Once running